-- If you do not own the Zing Pen Holder or you wish to use a pen which does not fit into the holder, then refer to the following section: Adjusting for Differences in Diameters of Tools and Blade Holders. - When the project involves both drawing and cutting, you will need to use WYSIWYG for the cut mode so that the shapes will be aligned. - Always draw first and then cut.
+- The optional Multi-Use Holder can also be used to hold thinner pens. - When the project involves both drawing and cutting, you will need to use WYSIWYG for the cut mode so that the shapes will be aligned. - Always draw first and then cut.
 Turn off the Blade Offset for drawing because it is not needed and can give undesired results.
 But then remember to turn it back on for the cut process. - Do not have the pen positioned too low in the blade holder seat or the tip of the pen could drag across the paper when moving from one shape to the next. - Make sure your shapes will not be drawn where any of the pinch wheels travel over the material.
 Otherwise, the ink or glue could smear.
-Position your material on the cutting mat accordingly. - The Sakura Quickie glue pens work well in the Maxx and Groove.
-They will fit into the Zing Pen Holder, as well as directly into the blade holder seat (if alignment with cutting isn't needed). - The open path fonts available in MTC should work well for drawing as they provide single drawn lines and curves versus an outline form.
+Position your material on the cutting mat accordingly. - The open path fonts available in MTC should work well for drawing as they provide single drawn lines and curves versus an outline form.
 Refer to Section 5.11. - The following video shows how to use the Zing pen holder and the blade holder for an aligned "draw and cut."
 This same method will work with the other KNK models: